I have always been curious and drawn to the deepest questions. At a young age my dad presented two possibilities:

 Can something be simple, yet compelling?
 That is a question and challenge that inspires some of my current work.
-“Unity” is one answer to this question.
+“Unity” is one preposition to this question.
 It is a contemporary exploration into the simplicity of pure design.
 The piece’s goal was to remain simple yet captivating and engaging.
-Even something very complex can have a simple essence.

 “Everything should be made as simple as possible, but no simpler.” – Einstein (reduced form by Roger Sessions)

 There is an apparent union of simplicity with complexity.
 Something very complex may have simple principles, quality or essence.
-One of the activities of art is to lay bare a thing or an issues' essence, to distill it for observation.
+One of the activities of art is to lay bare a thing or an issues' essence, distilling it for observation.
 Comedy does this as well, reducing a complex issue that seems incomprehensible or unresolvable into a simple punchline of instant insight and laughter.
-I think this is something very important, to suspend the mind, if only briefly, for a perception, an insight or for beauty to shine through and between the complexity of meaning.
+I think this is very important, to suspend the mind, if only briefly, for a perception, an insight or for beauty to shine through, and between, the complexity of meaning.

 Our everyday life seems dominated by duality, but this says more about the ways we think and perceive than it does about actuality.
-Ancient mystics and even modern physics had to confront apparent dualities, contradictions and realize an underlying complementarity, where two opposing views must be seen as having a unitary underlying reality, even if our mind cannot resolve that paradox.
+Ancient mystics and even modern physics had to confront apparent dualities and contradictions and realize an complementarity, where two opposing views must be seen as having a unitary underlying reality, even if our mind cannot resolve that paradox.

 I’ve always been captivated by art that exhibits opposing and seemingly contradictory qualities in a balanced and harmonious way.
 This quality is also what makes people and life in general interesting.
 Underlying this is the principle, yin-yang